Building digital products based on machine learning - the cost perspective

 The need for AI and machine learning specialists

-In my last piece about the current state of the machine learning market, I broached the topic of the skyrocketing demand for machine learning specialists, and ML engineers in particular.
+The demand for machine learning specialists, and ML engineers in particular is skyrocketing.
 This hunger for specialists has resulted in an increase in ML and AI professionals’ salaries.
 This trend manifests itself in two ways:

 - Lack of specialists – there are not enough people with the necessary skills because they are quickly harvested from the market by the bigger players with huge budgets offering fat paychecks.